by Vincent Rubinetti

 Z

 Because of the “move to” command, it is possible to draw multiple shapes in the same path element, called “subpaths”.
-The Z command closes the current subpath.

 Arc to

-The A command draws an elliptical arc from the current point to the specified point.
+command draws an elliptical arc from the current point to the specified point.

 A rx ry angle large cw x y